James Smith McDonnell: Career

 In 1928, McDonnell left Huff Daland and set up J.S.
 McDonnell & Associates, and with the help of two other engineers, McDonnell set out to design his first aircraft with his company name.
 This aircraft then competed in a safe airplane contest which was sponsored by the Daniel Guggenheim Fund for the Promotion of Aeronautics and which offered a $100,000 prize for the winning entry.
 His design was the Doodle Bug.
 After the failure of the Doodle Bug to win the contest (the Curtiss Tanager won) or any commercial orders due to the Great Depression, he dissolved his firm and worked for the Great Lakes Aircraft Company in 1931 before he was hired as an engineer for the Glenn L. Martin Company.

 McDonnell resigned from Martin in 1938 and founded McDonnell Aircraft Corporation in 1939.
 Headquartered in St. Louis, the company quickly grew into a principal supplier of fighter aircraft to the U.S. Air Force and U.S. Navy—including the F-4 Phantom II—and built the Mercury and Gemini space capsules.

 Astronaut John W. Young (center), pilot of the Gemini-Titan 3 flight, is shown during a steak breakfast which he was served about two hours prior to the 9:24 a.m.
 (EST) GT-3 launch.
-At left is McDonnell, board chairman and Chief Executive Officer of the McDonnell Aircraft Corporation.
+At left is McDonnell, board chairman and chief executive officer of the McDonnell Aircraft Corporation.
 Dr. Charles A. Berry, chief of Center Medical Programs, is at right.

 In 1967, McDonnell Aircraft merged with the Douglas Aircraft Company to create McDonnell Douglas.
 Later that year Douglas Aircraft Company's space and missiles division became part of a new subsidiary called McDonnell Douglas Astronautics, located in Huntington Beach, California, producing the Delta series of launch vehicles.
 The new combined company also developed the F-15 Eagle and F/A-18 Hornet fighters.

 He served as chairman of the United Nations Association of the United States, and in 1958 his company became the first organization in the world to celebrate United Nations Day as a paid holiday.
 In 1980 McDonnell was awarded the NAS Award in Aeronautical Engineering from the National Academy of Sciences.

 He was succeeded as Chair of McDonnell Douglas by his nephew Sanford N. McDonnell in 1980.

 McDonnell Douglas and Boeing consolidated in 1997.

 Personal life

 James McDonnell was married twice.
 His first marriage, to Mary Elizabeth Finney, took place in Baltimore, Maryland, on June 30, 1934.
 They had two children, James Smith McDonnell, III, born January 28, 1936, and John Finney McDonnell, born March 18, 1938.
 Mary McDonnell died on July 6, 1949.
 He married Priscilla Brush Forney on April 1, 1956, and adopted her three children from a previous marriage.
+His stepchildren included the prominent electrical engineer Dave Forney.

 McDonnell died of a stroke on August 22, 1980.
 He was buried in Bellefontaine Cemetery in St. Louis.